 - Social Fillers.
 The use of “um” is a socialized vocal filler; that is, we have learned in conversation that when there is a silent pause when talking, it is an indication for someone to interrupt.
 Therefore, to ensure a person who is talking “keeps the floor” without interruption, that person engages vocal fillers (e.g., “um,” “ah”).
 This socialized habit can be reduced with self-awareness, practice and a strong command of the subject matter.

 Your ability to identify and curtail these negative, verbal witness characteristics will only serve to build your witnesses’ confidence and strengthen your case overall.
-Part II of this series will focus on undesirable, non-verbal witness characteristics.
+Part II of this series focuses on undesirable non-verbal witness characteristics.